Why is it a big deal to let go of the bottle and finally welcome the cup?

-Studies suggest that you’ll have an easier time in this change if you start before your little one has reached the age of 1.
+Studies suggest that you’ll have an easier time doing this change if you start before your little one has reached the age of one.
 As a parent, you’re your child’s best judge of character and as such you’ll know when the time is right.
-Plan accordingly so that no mayor stressful events pile up with this, such as a sibling coming soon or a big move.
+Plan accordingly so that no mayor stressful events pile up with this, such as the birth of a new sibling or a big move.

 There are a few simple steps you can follow to ease the transition:

 - Introduce your baby to a cup.
-Let your baby get to know the sippy cup between the ages of 6 and 9 months.
-You can show your baby an empty one and let him or her get used to it first.
+Let your baby get to know the cup between the ages of 6 and 9 months.
+You can show your child an empty one and let her get used to it first.

 - Talk it up.
-Three days before you’re thinking of the switch, explain to your child that he or she will soon start drinking from the cup (show the cup).
-You can even decide to take your baby shopping and let him or her choose the cup that has his or her favorite character or color!
+Three days before you’re thinking of switching, explain to your child that she will soon start drinking from the cup (show it to her).
+You can even decide to take your baby shopping and let her choose the cup that has her favorite character or color!

 - Bye-bye bottle.
-Start slowly by only removing the bottle on the meal that’s least important to you child or that he or she has the most distractions (preferably one that’s not part of a sacred routine such as bedtime).
-Serve his milk in the sippy cup.
-He or she will probably be more alert and willing to try something new at this time.
+Start slowly by only removing the bottle on the meal that’s least important to you child or in which she has the most distractions (preferably one that’s not part of a sacred routine such as bedtime).
+Serve her milk in the cup.
+She will probably be more alert and willing to try something new at this time.
 Once your baby has gotten used to it, choose a different time of day to remove the bottle and continue doing this respectively.

-One thing that may be common but can actually have adverse effects is to opt to throw all the bottles away in the middle of the night.
+One thing that may be common, but can actually have adverse effects, is to opt to get rid of all the bottles in the middle of the night.
 That action will only leave your little one wondering what happened to them and can make the transition a whole lot harder.